gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 - Four step process

-  - What are you building
+  - What are you building?

-  - What can go wrong
+  - What can go wrong?

-  - What should you do if things go wrong
+  - What should you do if things go wrong?

-  - Was analysis a good job
+  - Was analysis a good job?

 - Useful to create diagrams, giving an overview and identifying trust boundaries and Data Flow Diagrams (DFD)